jmillerv/johnerator/readme.md

 ## Support this project

-You can support future development of this tool and others at [Buy Me A Coffee](https://buymeacoffee.com/jeremiah.dev)
+You can support future development of this tool and more at [Buy Me A Coffee](https://buymeacoffee.com/jeremiah.dev)